 Oyunuma Pond: possibly my favorite place on Hokkaido!
 I had never seen a steaming lake before, it’s mesmerizing and couldn’t take my eyes of Oyunuma Pond for a long long time…

-Lake Kuttara: a perfectly circular crater lake of the volcano Kuttara, containing the highest quality water in Japan!
+Lake Kuttara: a perfectly circular crater lake of the volcano Kuttara, containing the best quality water in Japan!

 Lake Toya: another spectacular lake with an even more spectacular backdrop.

-First onsen experience: oh man, this was amazing.
+Our first onsen experience: was amazing.
 Let me explain why… It had been raining heavily the entire day.
 And we had slightly underestimated how cold Hokkaido would be at the end of April.
 Therefore, the rain felt like wet snow and we didn’t feel like pitching our tent that night.

-Thanks to my Tep Wireless I could book one of the last available hotel rooms in Hakodate which happened to have an onsen.
+I was extremely happy I managed to book one of the last available hotel rooms in Hakodate, which happened to have an onsen.
 Onsen = Japanese spa with a VERY hot bath… Utter bliss!
 Read more how to visit an onsen in Japan.
-And no, I won’t post a picture of me visiting the onsen?.

 Itinerary: Hotel Yunokawa – Goryōkaku Castle – Hakodate Village – Hakodate Mountain walking trails – park place in Fukishima